cabforum/servercert/docs/Bylaws.md

 **Forum Teleconferences:** Teleconference plenary meetings of Voting Members and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

-**Qualified Auditor:** A natural person or Legal Entity that meets the requirements of Section 8.2 of the Baseline Requirements (https://cabforum.org/baseline-requirements-documents/).

 **Member:** The total of "Voting Members", "Associate Members" and "Interested Parties".

 **Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Voting Members and Associate Members.
 The Member Mail List is not available to Interested Parties or Other Parties.